 - Smaller-sized easy-to-use running watch estimates heart rate at the wrist and Features GPS to Track...

-However, as we mentioned above in the “options and hardware” section, Garmin offers quite a lot more watches to choose from.
+However, as mentioned in the “options and hardware” section, Garmin offers many more watches.
 And that’s especially true in the premium sector.

-So, we’ll have to give this one to Garmin if only thanks to the sheer volume of extra options that you get – and also thanks to the more detailed workout tracking.
-Though, it is worth noting that Fitbit watches are generally better for tracking heart rate at rest.
+So, we’ll have to give this one to Garmin if only thanks to the sheer volume of extra options you get – and the more detailed workout tracking.
+It is worth noting that Fitbit watches are generally better for tracking heart rate at rest.

 Fitbit VS Garmin smartwatches